Edinburgh in Autumn: 30 Things to Do this Fall

 4. Snap The Plush New Town Fall Decor

-The West End and its delightful Georgian architecture is worth a wander during autumn.
+The West End and its delightful Georgian architecture are worth a wander during autumn.

 House goals can be seen in the fall wreaths hanging from expensive doors.

-Enjoy food at one of the cool West End restaurants or a drink at a pub while in this understated area.
+While in this understated area, enjoy food at one of the cool West End restaurants or a drink at a pub.

 Edinburgh New Town autumn door West End

-Iconic ivy turning from green into deep red can also be found near Dean Bridge which takes you over to the Scottish Gallery of Modern Art or, if you prefer, the dreamy Dean Village just before you cross over it.
+Iconic ivy turning from green into deep red can also be found near Dean Bridge, which takes you to the Scottish Gallery of Modern Art or, if you prefer, the dreamy Dean Village just before you cross over it.

-From Dean Village you can do the leisurely walk along the Waters of Leith to Stockbridge.
+From Dean Village, stroll along the Waters of Leith to Stockbridge.

 5. Capture Carlowrie Castle’s Signature Ivy

-Every autumn, Carlowrie Castle’s Scottish baronial architecture is engulfed in red ivy and a select few local photographers have been invited to document it!
+Carlowrie Castle’s Scottish baronial architecture is engulfed in red ivy every autumn, and a few local photographers have been invited to document it!

-If you’re a guest at a wedding or special event you might just get to see experience this fairytale autumn scene near Edinburgh Airport on the outskirts of Kirkliston.
+If you’re a guest at a wedding or special event, you might just get to experience this fairytale autumn scene near Edinburgh Airport on the outskirts of Kirkliston.

 6. Liberton Kirk Red Ivy

-Its congregation and locals enjoy watching the ivy turn from green to red around October.
+Its congregation and locals enjoy watching the ivy turn green to red around October.

 Libterton Kirk in Edinburgh's Autumn